-Master in Entrepreneurship: Curriculum –
+Master in Entrepreneurship: Our Curriculum

 An innovative program designed for your success.

-Year one
+Year 1

 Core Modules